cds-snc/digital-canada-ca/content/en/blog/posts/coding-is-a-team-activity.md

 ---
-title: "Coding is a team activity"
+title: Coding is a team activity
+description: >-
-description: "In our experience, software development should be a team effort.
-This doesn’t mean multiple developers individually contributing code to a single code base; rather, the team as a whole is responsible for each line of code."
+  In our experience, software development should be a team effort.
+This doesn’t mean multiple developers individually contributing code to a single code base;
+  rather, the team as a whole is responsible for each line of code.
-author: Jason White, Head of data science
+author: 'Jason White, Head of data science'
-date: 2018-04-24 09:00:00 -0400
+date: '2018-04-24 09:00:00 -0400'
 image: /img/cds/blog-team-coding.jpg
 image-alt: A computer screen displays 200 lines of JavaScript code in Sublime Text.
-translationKey: "coding-is-a-team-activity"
+translationKey: coding-is-a-team-activity
+thumb: /img/cds/thumbnails/blog-team-coding.jpg
+processed: 1550672961670
 ---

 In our experience, software development should be a team effort.
 This doesn’t mean multiple developers individually contributing code to a single code base; rather, the team as a whole is responsible for each line of code.
 For any production system, we have an expectation that all code will be approved by at least one other developer, before it is accepted.